 Do you need optical character recognition?

-Optical character recognition (OCR) is an advanced document management feature that allows your computer to easily read the text in your documents.
+Optical character recognition (OCR) allows your computer to easily read the text in your documents.
 OCR makes it easy to organize, search for and format your scanned documents.
 OCR is generally an industry-standard feature included in most modern document scanners, and it can be a huge timesaver for businesses.

 What operating system are you using?